ProtoSchool/seattle/README.md

 ## Welcome to ProtoSchool Seattle! :evergreen_tree::evergreen_tree::mount_fuji::umbrella:

 Learning **decentralized web** protocols?
 Want to meet an awesome group of like-minded people and explore the decentralized web?
-Join us at the next learning event or talk!
+Join us at the next learning event or talk– or [propose a talk/workshop of your own](https://github.com/ProtoSchool/seattle/issues/new/choose)!

 **[Find us on our Meetup!](https://www.meetup.com/ProtoSchool-Seattle-Learn-to-Make-the-Decentralized-Web)**